cityssm/election-results/goodies/README.md

 **[Power BI](powerBI.pbix)**<br />
 A simple Power BI file connected to the election results.
-Include one bar chart to get you started.
+Includes one stacked bar chart to get you started.